sandrohanea/whisper.net/readme.md

 To change the order or force a specific runtime, set the `RuntimeOrder` on the `RuntimeOptions`:

 `` RuntimeOptions.SetRuntimeLibraryOrder(new[] { RuntimeLibrary.CoreML, RuntimeLibrary.OpenVino, RuntimeLibrary.Cuda, RuntimeLibrary.Cpu }); ``

-## Blazor and WASM

-Blazor is supported with both InteractivityServer and InteractivityWebAssembly with the `Whisper.net.Runtime` package.
-Check the Blazor example [here](https://github.com/sandrohanea/whisper.net/tree/main/examples/BlazorApp).

 ## Versioning